 - Extraction method: there are several ways to extract CBD oil from hemp.
 Some methods use harsh chemicals that can be difficult to fully remove from the final product.
 The highest standard of extraction is CO2 extraction, which can be complicated but is a safe and clean method.

-- Certificate of analysis (COA): a COA is a report that confirms the levels of CBD, THC, and other compounds in a CBD product.
+- Certificate of Analysis (COA): a COA is a lab test report that confirms the levels of CBD, THC, and other compounds in a CBD product.
 This report will ensure that your customers are receiving a pure product that contains exactly what is on the label.
 With any supplier, you can send for a third-party test to confirm the purity and potency of the product.

-- Claims: although there is research that supports the benefits of CBD, suppliers cannot make medical claims about CBD oil.
-If a wholesale company makes any health claims about their product, be aware that these claims are not supported by the FDA.
+- Claims: although there is research that supports the benefits of cannabidiol, suppliers cannot make medical claims about CBD oil.
+If a CBD wholesale company makes any health claims about their product, be aware these claims are not supported by the FDA.
 The FDA’s disclaimer should be visible on the website.
 (This is required of retail stores as well.)

 - Price: be wary of products that are available at an incredibly low price.
 When it comes to CBD oil, you get what you pay for.